...

 Medication-Assisted Treatment for Alcohol Detox

-Medication-assisted treatment (MAT) is distinct from medically assisted detox, though the two treatments are commonly assumed to be the same.
-Each treatment uses a particular set of medications and behavioral therapies and focuses on helping people overcome different aspects of substance use disorders.
+Medication-assisted treatment (MAT) is different from medically assisted detox.
+Many people often think these two treatments are the same.
+Each treatment uses specific medications and therapies.
+It helps people deal with different parts of substance use disorders.

 Medically assisted detox uses specific medications to treat the withdrawal symptoms associated with alcohol use disorder, including the following: